 5.1.10 In instances where the CDC determines that a case of plagiarism which was referred to them and Legal Services can actually appropriately be dealt with at departmental or faculty level, the CDC will retain jurisdiction and can then, at its discretion, either refer the case back to the department or faculty, or can conclude the matter and determine the final outcome.

 5.1.11 In all cases where a finding of plagiarism is made against a student, some form of counselling or remedial training, in accordance with the above-mentioned internal faculty processes, should be provided and be documented.
 This process may be inappropriate for academic staff.

+5.1.12 Students can be accused of self-plagiarism in some instances; for example if a large section of work submitted for an Honours degree is incorporated into a Master’s thesis without any indication thereof.
+However in certain circumstances a student may justifiably submit very similar work for assessment; for example if a question is posed for an assignment and then repeated as an examine question.
+Lecturers should consider each case on its merits before making an allegation of self-plagiarism.

 Special Cases